top of page

 Prospects

-SHIVA THE DESTROYER is the kind of cinematic, subtle, powerful film that breaks marketing departments because it's so many things.
+[UPPERCUT] is the kind of cinematic, subtle, powerful film that breaks marketing departments because it's so many things.
 Audiences ranging from art movie fans who hate sports movies to action addicts of all genders who roll their eyes at indie dramas and comedies will enjoy it equally and it's a strong candidate for theatrical stardom.
 It’s hard to compare it to existing boxing movies because it knocks them all out cold.
 However, it has the groundbreaking underdog-hero power of the original ROCKY or MILLION DOLLAR BABY mixed with the multi-cultural authenticity of BEND IT LIKE BECKHAM or the teen series NEVER HAVE I EVER (more for the comedy than the cultural setting).
 While the street and crowd scenes and action make it a medium-budget rather than a low-budget project, the potential audience reach makes it viable.
 The brilliantly-written supporting parts could attract A-list talent, while the role of Shiva is the perfect breakout role for an up-and-coming Indian star.
 The writer is gifted; a new star.

-Obviously, that was nice to read.
-Again, however, the manuscript is better than the screenplay.
-The book is better than the script.
+That was nice to read.
+I'm confident that the novel will be better than the screenplay.
+The book will be better than the script. â€‹â€‹â€‹

 bottom of page